ADRC of the Mother Lode

 The ADRC of the Mother Lode shall serve all of the following groups of individuals including people who inquire about or request assistance on behalf of members of these groups, regardless of their financial means:

-- Adults with mental illness and/or substance use disorders
+- Persons with mental illness and/or substance use disorders

 Summary of ADRC Responsibilities: